openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/metrics/README.md

 # Metrics

+Metric is a class which is used to compare predicted data with annotated data and perform quality measurement.
 For correct work metrics require specific representation format.
 (e. g. map expects detection annotation and detection prediction for evaluation).